Dartmoor Bridge Reserve: Enjoy Riverside Freedom Camping in Hawke’s Bay Countryside

 Fire Safety Regulations

-Fire safety regulations in Hawke's Bay are crucial for protecting the environment while you enjoy freedom camping.
-Adhering to these regulations not only ensures your safety but also preserves the stunning landscapes around you.
+Fire safety regulations in Hawke’s Bay are critical for protecting the environment while freedom camping at Dartmoor Bridge Reserve.
+Following these rules ensures safety and preserves the landscape.

-• No open fires or BBQs are allowed to prevent moorland fires.
+• No open fires or BBQs are allowed to prevent potential wildfires.

-• Always pack out your waste to avoid creating potential fire hazards.
+• Always pack out waste to avoid creating fire hazards at the reserve.

 • Compliance with the Freedom Camping Act 2011 is mandatory.